Create and Explore a Power System

 Warning

-When you define components that aren't attached to a System yet, you must define all fields related to power (with units such as MW, MVA, MVAR, or MW/min) in per-unit using the base_power of the component.
+When you define components that aren't attached to a System yet, you must define all fields related to power (with units such as MW, MVA, MVAR, or MW/min) in per-unit using the base_power of the component (with the exception of base_power itself, which is in MVA).

 We'll start with defining a 10 MW load to bus1: